keviveks/api-query-builder/README.md

 ## License

-This project is licensed under the GPL License - see the LICENSE.md file for details
+This project is licensed under the GPL License - see our LICENSE file for details

 ## Acknowledgement